 Updated: September 2020

 You know that interview preparation is critical for landing the offer.
-By now you have probably searched for every preparation resource you can get your hands on.
-Since there is a ton of content available online, it’s important to quickly identify the best-in-class interview content.
-This way you can spend more time prepping and less time searching.
-In this blog post we will share our top picks for best job interview preparation resources.
+By now you have probably searched for every interview resource you can find.
+Since there is a ton of content online, it’s important to quickly identify the best and start preparing.
+This way you can spend more time getting in the zone and less time searching.
+In this blog post we will share our top picks for best job interview prep resources on the web.

 Best resources for asking smart questions in the interview

-Best resources for preparing for a behavioral interview
+Best resources for preparing for behavioral interview interviews

 Best resources for preparing for a panel interview